jjose-ca/Stock-bot/README.md

 ### Why No Volume Confirmation

+> ⚠️ Numbers below computed on the pre-split-adjustment-fix baseline.
+> Re-checked separately post-fix via a volume-bucket breakdown (see
+> below) — directional conclusion (volume doesn't help) confirmed to
+> still hold on corrected data specifically, not just inherited from the
+> old baseline.

 Directly tested as a filter on top of the validated above-open signal — degraded results, same as it did for the pullback bot:
 ```